Training and Education

 The ADRC College Summer Internship Program

-Under the leadership of program directors, Margaret Sewell, Ph.D., Jane Martin, Ph.D. and Judith Neugroschl, M.D., the Alzheimer’s Disease Research Center (ADRC) provides a College Summer Internship for rising senior undergraduates who want research experience before considering applying to medical or graduate school, or who might want to consider employment as a clinical research coordinator.
-The nine-week part-time (3 days per week) research program offers a choice of focus (clinical or bench research) and provides a stipend.
-We accept 3-5 interns each summer.
+Under the leadership of program directors, Margaret Sewell, PhDPhD, Judith Neugroschl, MD, Maria Loizos, Ph.D., and Jane Martin, Ph.D., the Alzheimer’s Disease Research Center (ADRC) offers a part-time College Summer Internship for rising senior undergraduates who want research experience before considering graduate education or employment as a clinical research coordinator.

 For more information and how to apply:

 Interns work individually and as a group on projects that are presented at the end of the program.
-In past years, interns have worked on projects relating to the Brain Tissue Donation Program, cognitive testing, survey data from caregivers regarding COVID, and systematic reviews regarding participation of underrepresented minorities in clinical trials.
-Many students have the opportunity to be co-authors on abstracts and manuscripts.
+In past years, interns have worked on projects relating to research attitudes, caregiver burden, the Brain Tissue Donation Program, cognitive testing, and systematic reviews regarding participation of high-risk individuals in clinical trials.
+Many interns have the opportunity to be co-authors on abstracts, posters, or manuscripts.

-Interns work closely with clinical research coordinators on many day-to-day activities of the Alzheimer’s Disease Research Center (ADRC) including data entry, data collection, administrative work, participant recruitment, community outreach, interacting with research participants and families at the center, observing patient visits, and writing the ADRC newsletter.
+Interns work closely with clinical research coordinators on many day-to-day activities of the ADRC including data entry, data collection, administrative work, participant recruitment, community outreach, interacting with research participants and families at the center, observing patient visits, and writing the ADRC newsletter.

 Interns attend lectures and didactic classes on topics related to clinical research, dementia, geriatric neuropsychology, neuropathology case conferences, and neurological evaluation.
 Interns can participate in other educational components of the graduate-level psychology pre-doctoral internship program, as well as Grand Rounds.

-The 2023 Program runs from June 5th to August 4th.
-Interns must be available for the entire 9-week program, which runs 3 days per week.
-Tuesdays and Wednesdays are mandatory; the third day will be decided between the intern and their supervisor.
+The 2026 program will run from June 8th through August 7th.
+Interns must be available for the entire 9-week program, which runs 3 days per week (Tuesdays, Wednesdays, Thursdays).
 Interns work at our East Side Campus at 1399 Park Avenue, New York, NY 10029.
-Housing is not provided.
+A stipend is provided, but housing is not available.

-The application and interview process begins the first week of January 2023 and decisions are made by the 3rd week of February 2023 or earlier.
-To apply, please email a letter of interest and your CV to all 3 program directors: Margaret.sewell@mssm.edu, jane.martin@mssm.edu and Judith.Neugroschl@mssm.edu.
+The application and interview process begins the first week of January 2026 and decisions are made by the 3rd week of February 2026 at the latest.
+To apply, please email a letter of interest and your CV that includes two references with contact information to all 4 program directors: margaret.sewell@mssm.edujudith.neugroschl@mssm.edu, maria.loizos@mssm.edu, and jane.martin@mssm.edu.

 The APA-Accredited Adult Internship in Clinical Psychology Program